 5 Basic Cisco Switch Commands You Need to Know

 Have you recently tried configuring a Cisco switch, only to realize you've forgotten the commands?
-You're not alone; we all need a refresher once in a while -- so, here's your refresher course.
+You're not alone; we all need a refresher occasionally.
+Here's your refresher course on Cisco switch commands.

-If you're needing to extend the life of your Cisco 3850s while waiting for your Catalyst 9200, 9300, 9400, or 9500 Series switches to arrive, PivIT supports these switches on our OneCall third-party maintenance offering.
+If you need to extend the life of your Cisco 3850s while waiting for your Catalyst 9200, 9300, 9400, or 9500 Series switches to arrive, PivIT supports these switches on our OneCall third-party maintenance offering.

 Watch the video below for more details: